 The Company is presently authorized to issue an unlimited number of common shares without par value.
-The Company is also authorized to issue up to 25,000,000 preferred shares without par value, of which none have been issued.
+The Company is also authorized to issue up to 25,000,000 preferred shares without par value.

-As at November 30, 2016, the Company had 185,094,660 common shares issued and outstanding.
-Subsequent to the end of the Quarter, 2,500,000 common shares were issued pursuant to a private placement (as described earlier under "Subsequent Events").
-As at the date of this MDA, the Company has 187,594,660 common shares outstanding.
+As at May 31, 2017, the Company had 189,344,660 common shares issued and outstanding.
+Subsequent to the end of the Quarter, 3,400,000 common shares were issued pursuant to a private placement (as described earlier under "Subsequent Events").
+As at the date of this MDA, the Company has 192,744,660 common shares and 500 Series A1 Preferred Shares outstanding.